Alice Chapman: Career

-One of her putative paintings, Wharves near Spencer Street, 1910, can be seen online in the collection of the State Library of Victoria, which states that although the painting was owned by Chapman, it is now thought possibly to be by another painter.
+One painting, Wharves near Spencer Street, 1910, can be seen online in the collection of the State Library of Victoria, which states that although the painting was owned by Chapman, it is now thought possibly to be by another painter.

-She painted a portrait of noted concert singer Philip Newbury, which was shown at the home of him and his wife as part of an event for the Austral Salon.
-She exhibited alongside such well known artists as Frederick McCubbin, Walter Withers, and Clara Southern.
+She painted a portrait of operatic tenor Philip Newbury, which was shown at the home of him and his wife as part of an event for the Austral Salon.
+She exhibited alongside such artists as Frederick McCubbin, Walter Withers, and Clara Southern.

 Chapman was honoured in 1894, by being appointed an Honorary Life Governor of the Bendigo Art Gallery, in the same year that she won the gallery's gold medal for figure painting for her work of Mr J. F. Sullivan, first mayor of Bendigo.
 Sullivan was not the only mayor she painted, Chapman also doing a portrait of H. M. Gooch, mayor of Prahran, that was to be hung in Prahran Town Hall.
 In her time, she was referred to as "one of the most conscientious and versatile of Australian-born painters."

-She was a member of the Victorian Artists’ Society until 1908, and had exhibited there on a regular basis until 1892.
+She was a member of the Victorian Artists' Society until 1908, and exhibited there on a regular basis until 1892.

 In 1911 Chapman's sister, Ethel Margaret (b.
 1875) died.
 Ethel had married Ewart Paul in 1904.
-The two young Paul children, Violet Evelyn (b.
+Their two young children, Violet Evelyn (b.
 1907) and Charles William (b.
 1910), became the responsibility of Chapman and her two unmarried sisters.
 Thus, for the next 14 years there was less time for Chapman to devote to her art, and she accepted no more commissions for portraits.

 Death and legacy

 In 1929 Chapman died, at the age of 65.
-She was living in St. Kilda with her sisters, Elinor (b.
-1870) and Jessie (1868-1956) who had helped her to raise her niece and nephew.
+She was living in St Kilda with her sisters, Elinor (b.
+1870) and Jessie (1868–1956) who helped her to raise her niece and nephew.